greenw0lf/talking-clock/README.md

 3. When the time is 12:00 AM, Irish people simply say "It's midnight".

 Examples (Add "Tá sé" before each example):
-- 00:00 - `meán oíche`
+- 00:00 - "meán oíche"
-- 00:13 - `trí déag tar éis meán oíche`
+- 00:13 - "trí déag tar éis meán oíche"
-- 23:45 - `ceathrú chun a dó dhéag iarnóin`
+- 23:45 - "ceathrú chun a dó dhéag iarnóin"
-- 01:27 - `fiche seacht tar éis a haon roimh nóin`
+- 01:27 - "fiche seacht tar éis a haon roimh nóin"
-- 03:45 - `ceathrú chun a ceathar roimh nóin`
+- 03:45 - "ceathrú chun a ceathar roimh nóin"
-- 12:00 - `Dó dhéag a chlog`
+- 12:00 - "dó dhéag a chlog"
-- 13:30 - `leathuair tar éis a haon iarnóin`
+- 13:30 - "leathuair tar éis a haon iarnóin"
 ### Polish
 The format of telling time in Polish when the amount of minutes < 30: